EBISPOT/gwas-sumstats-tools-documentation/UI_format.md

 ### Step 3: Tailor and test the configuration file:
 1. Please ensure that the text box in the Configure section is not empty.
 2. Click on `Show Your Input Data` button and/or `Show Example Data` button to compare the differences and adjust your configuration as necessary.
-3. To further tailor the configuration file to better suit needs, please refer to [this instruction](edit_config) on how to modify the configuration.
+3. To further tailor the configuration file to better suit your needs, please refer to [these instructions](edit_config) on how to modify the configuration.
 4. Click the `Test` button to apply the configuration to the first **FIVE** rows of your selected input file.
 This action generates a formatted preview output displayed under the `Your Output` section.
 This approach is particularly time-saving for large input files.

 ### Step 4: Apply configuration file and download the formatted result:
-Once you are satisfied with your configuration and test result, please click the `Apply Button` to apply the configuration the entire input file and download the formatted output.
+Once you are satisfied with your configuration and test result, please click the `Apply` button to apply the configuration to the entire input file and download the formatted output.
 You will have the option to choose the destination and name for your formatted output file.
 This selection will overwrite the `outFileSuffix` specified in your configuration.

 ## Validate Steps: